jamaldeliv/jamaldeliv.github.io/index.md

 # Jamal Delivery
-Welcome to Jamal Delivery Official Site
+Welcome to official Jamal Delivery Website!<br>
+This website is only used for tracking your deliveries